vtdinh13/huberman-agent/README.md

         --parquet-path transcripts/transcripts.parquet \
         --collection-name transcripts \
         --distance cosine \
+        --parquet-batch-size 128 \
+        --embedding-batch-size 128 \
         --target local \
         --limit 100
       ```

+  4. If you are using pip to manage your packages, run the following instead:

+      ```bash
+      python ingestion/ingest_qdrant.py \
+        --parquet-path transcripts/transcripts.parquet \
+        --collection-name transcripts \
+        --distance cosine \
+        --parquet-batch-size 128 \
+        --embedding-batch-size 128 \
+        --target local \
+        --limit 100
+      ```

-  4. *Optional*: You can see your data on the Qdrant dashboard in your browser: http://localhost:6333/dashboard.
+  5. *Optional*: You can see your data in the Qdrant dashboard: http://localhost:6333/dashboard.

       <img src=diagrams/qdrant_dashboard.png>

-  5. Shut the Qdrant service down once you're done with it: `docker-compose down`.
+  6. Keep the Qdrant service up to run the agent.
+Shut the Qdrant service down when the service is no longer neccessary: `docker-compose down qdrant`.

 ## Agent
-1. Test if the vector database and agent works.
-Note that the Qdrant service has to be running via Docker and that this option is limited -- you can only ask one question at a time and you cannot ask follow up questions.
-Run the following command on CLI:
+1. The Qdrant database is ready for querying.
+Note that the Qdrant service has to be running via Docker.
+Testing on CLI allows you to ask only one question at a time and you cannot ask follow up questions.
+Make sure that your API keys are available in your current working environment.
-    - with uv: `uv run habit_agent_run.py`
+    - with uv:
+      ```bash
+      uv run habit_agent_run.py
+      ```

-    - with pip: `python habit_agent_run.py`
+    - with pip:
+      ```bash
+      python habit_agent_run.py
+      ```
 2. You can also run the agent locally on Streamlit.
 This option includes streaming parsing and continuing conversation.
 Run the following command on CLI:
+    - with uv:
+      ```bash
-    - with uv: `uv run streamlit run qdrant_app.py`
+      uv run streamlit run qdrant_app_no_logfire.py
+      ```
-    - with pip: `python streamlit run qdrant_app.py`
+    - with pip:
-3. Access the local streamlit app: http://localhost:8505/.
+      ```bash
+      python streamlit run qdrant_app_no_logfire.py
+      ```
+3. A window should pop up in your browser giving you access to the streamlit app.
+Paste this link in your browser if that is not the case: http://localhost:8505/.
 4. There's also a streamlit cloud version.
 You can [interact with the agent](https://habit-builder-ai-agent.streamlit.app/) without having to replicate the repo.

 ## Test